luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 **Local Networks**

 - Updated the start time of the validators in the local genesis.
 The end time for validators specified in the local config in versions before v1.5.3 is Sep.
-10, 2021 00:00:00 UTC. **Because of this, you must upgrade to LuxGo v1.5.3 in order to run a local network after this time.**
+10, 2021 00:00:00 UTC. **Because of this, you must upgrade to Luxd v1.5.3 in order to run a local network after this time.**

 **Config Options**

-- Added LuxGo config option `consensus-app-gossip-size`, which defines the number of peers an `AppGossip` message is gossiped to.
+- Added Luxd config option `consensus-app-gossip-size`, which defines the number of peers an `AppGossip` message is gossiped to.
 - Added C-Chain config option `log-level`.
 Options are: `"trace"`, `"debug"`, `"info"`, `"warn"`, `"error"`, `"crit"`.
 Defaults to `"debug"` (as before.)

 ## v1.5.2 ([View on GitHub](https://github.com/luxdefi/luxd/releases/tag/v1.5.2))